emaralive/buddypress-activity-link-preview/readme.txt

 == Description ==

-This plugin does the following:
 It will allow you display link preivews inside the BuddyPress Activities.
+Activity Link Preview uses OG meta data to generate link preview and display nicely inside the activity after posting urls.

 == Installation ==